swiss-ai-center/core-engine/docs/reference/core-engine.md

 minikube tunnel --bind-address 127.0.0.1
 ```

-Access the Engine documentation on <http://localhost:8080/docs>.
+Access the Core Engine documentation on <http://localhost:8080/docs>.

 ## Start the service locally with minikube and a local Docker image

-**Note**: The Engine StatefulSet (`core-engine.stateful.yml` file) must be deleted and recreated every time a new Docker image is created.
+**Note**: The Core Engine StatefulSet (`core-engine.stateful.yml` file) must be deleted and recreated every time a new Docker image is created.

 In the `core-engine` directory, build the Docker image with the following commands.